beginning of content

 What are the symptoms of mpox?

-First symptoms of mpox include feeling generally unwell with ‘flu-like’ symptoms.
 The symptoms of mpox are usually mild and most people recover within 2 to 4 weeks.
+The risk of more severe symptoms is higher for infants, young children, people who are pregnant or people with reduced immunity.

-The mpox rash usually appears similar to the images bellow.
+The mpox rash usually appears similar to this image.

-As the disease progresses, your rash goes through stages and changes appearance.
-Your rash starts off as flat red spots.
-It then develops into pustules (sores filled with yellowish fluid) and then it becomes crusty, scabs and falls off.
+The rash goes through different stages and changes appearance.
+It starts off as flat red spots, then develops into pustules (sores filled with yellowish fluid).
+Eventually it becomes crusty, scabs and falls off.

-The rash may occur on any part of your body, including your face and inside your mouth, your chest, back, arms and hands, legs and feet and the genital and perianal regions (around your anus).
-The rash can be painful, especially if the sores or blisters join up, or if you have sores in your mouth or in or around your rectum (bottom end of your colon).
+It may occur on any part of your body, including your face and inside your mouth, your chest, back, arms and hands, legs and feet, genitals, anus or buttocks.
+The rash can be painful, especially if the sores or blisters join up, or if you have sores in your mouth or in or around your rectum.

 Some people have just a few sores, while others can have several thousand.
 The sizes of your sores can also vary from small to very large.